elastic/ecs/README.md

 }
 ```

-This means internally in Elasticsearch `user` is represented as an [object datatype](https://www.elastic.co/guide/en/elasticsearch/reference/6.2/object.html).
-In the case of the underline notation both are just [string datatypes](https://www.elastic.co/guide/en/elasticsearch/reference/current/mapping-types.html).
+In Elasticsearch, `user` is represented as an [object datatype](https://www.elastic.co/guide/en/elasticsearch/reference/6.2/object.html).
+In the case of the underline notation, both are just [string datatypes](https://www.elastic.co/guide/en/elasticsearch/reference/current/mapping-types.html).

-NOTE: ECS does not used [nested datatypes](https://www.elastic.co/guide/en/elasticsearch/reference/current/nested.html) which is an array of objects.
+NOTE: ECS does not use [nested datatypes](https://www.elastic.co/guide/en/elasticsearch/reference/current/nested.html), which are arrays of objects.

-**Advantages of dot notation**
+### Advantages of dot notation

-The advantage of the dot notation is that on the Elasticsearch side each prefix is an object.
-Each object can have [parameters](https://www.elastic.co/guide/en/elasticsearch/reference/current/object.html#object-params) on how fields inside the object should be treated, for example if they should be index or mappings should be extended.
-In the context of ECS this allows for example to disable dynamic property creation for certain prefixes.
+With dot notation, each prefix in Elasticsearch is an object.
+Each object can have [parameters](https://www.elastic.co/guide/en/elasticsearch/reference/current/object.html#object-params) that control how fields inside the object are treated.
+In the context of ECS, for example, these parameters would allow you to disable dynamic property creation for certain prefixes.

-On the ingest side of Elasticsearch it makes it simpler to for example drop complete objects with the remove processor instead of selecting each key inside it.
-It does not require prior knowledge which keys will end up in the object.
+Individual objects give you more flexibility on both the ingest and the event sides.
+In Elasticsearch, for example, you can use the remove processor to drop complete objects instead of selecting each key inside.
+You don't have to know ahead of time which keys will be in an object.

-On the event producing side like in Beats it simplifies the creation of the events as on the code side each object can be treated as an object (or struct in Golang as an example) which makes constructing and modifying each part of the final event easier.
+In Beats, you can simplify the creation of events.
+For example, you can treat each object as an object (or struct in Golang), which makes constructing and modifying each part of the final event easier.

-**Disadvantage of dot notation**
+### Disadvantage of dot notation

-In Elasticsearch each key can only have one type.
-So if `user` is an object it's not possible to have in the same index `user` as type `keyword` like `{"user": "nicolas ruflin"}`.
-This can be an issue in certain datasets.

-For the ECS data itself this is not an issue as all fields are predefined.
+In Elasticsearch, each key can only have one type.
+For example, if `user` is an `object`, you can't use it as a`keyword` type in the same index, like `{"user": "nicolas ruflin"}`.
+This restriction can be an issue in certain datasets.
+For the ECS data itself, this is not an issue because all fields are predefined.

-**What if I already use the underline notation?**
+### What if I already use the underline notation?

-It's not a problem to mix the underline notation with the ECS do notation.
-They can coexist in the same document as long as there are not conflicts.
+Mixing the underline notation with the ECS dot notation is not a problem.
+As long as there are no conflicts, they can coexist in the same document.

-**I have conflicting fields with ECS?**

-Assuming you already have a field user but ECS uses `user` as an object, you can use the [rename processor](https://www.elastic.co/guide/en/elasticsearch/reference/6.2/rename-processor.html) on ingest time to rename your field to either the matching ECS field or rename it to `user.value` instead if your field does not match ECS.